ozone-his/ozone/README.md

 When ready Gitpod will launch the tab for OpenMRS 3.

-## (option 2) Try Ozone locally using the embedded Nginx Revers proxy
+## (option 2) Try Ozone locally using the embedded Nginx Reverse proxy

 Clone
 ```bash